 In order for a financial advisor to maintain this designation, they must meet the standards of an ethics policy and comply with the education requirements that are needed.
 A financial advisor must continue their education to keep their designation and work for people like you.
-There are many financial advisors in the St. Louis area that have a PFS or CFP designation.
-However, when choosing your advisor, it’s important to double check their credentials.
+There are many financial advisors in the St. Louis area that have a CERTIFIED FINANCIAL PLANNER™ professional, CRPC®, or Chartered Financial Analyst® designation.
+However, when choosing your advisor, it’s important to double-check their credentials.

 There are some financial advisors who render financial planning services but not investment management, while others manage investments but only provide little when it comes to financial planning.
-To find the best financial advisor near you, you need to clearly understand the differences between the types of services they offer.
+To find a financial advisor near you, you need to clearly understand the differences between the types of services they offer.